 Carolina Forest, the largest area school, would remain in the state’s largest class and be in Division 5, Region 6 with Lugoff-Elgin, South Florence, Spring Valley and West Florence.

-Other major aspects of the realignment that would affect nearly every team in the state:• All schools would expand to an 11-game regular season.
-Currently, only Class AAAA teams play 11 regular-season games.
+Other major aspects of the realignment that would affect nearly every team in the state:

 The extra regular-season game would give every school an opportunity for an extra home game every two seasons.
 The added gate money would be incentive alone for some schools to vote this through.
 However, at the same time, many schools would be losing money via missed opportunities in the playoffs.